 After the address matches, the slave receiver stores the data received from the SDA line through the internal shift register into the I2C\DATA register.
-The I2C interface performs the following operations after receiving each byte:
+The I2C interface performs the following

 - If the ACK bit is set, an ACK response pulse is generated after a byte is received. - If the ACK bit is cleared, a NACK response pulse is generated after a byte is received. - Wait for the STOP event to end this transmission.